nuxeo/doc.nuxeo.com-content/src/admindoc/installation/installing-the-nuxeo-platform-on-linux.md

 &nbsp;

-{{!-- unmigrated-inline-wiki-markup: {multi-excerpt:name=apt-repo-install-UI} {note} This requires X11. {note} # Edit the "Software sources": using the Unity Dash, running "\{{gksudo software-properties-gtk}}", or browsing the "\{{System/Administration/Software Sources}}" Gnome 2 menu. # Download [the Nuxeo key|http://apt.nuxeo.org/nuxeo.key] and import it in the "Authentication" tab. # Add the Nuxeo APT repository: on the "Other Software" tab, add "\{{deb http://apt.nuxeo.org/ trusty releases}}" to the sources. (if you're using another version of Ubuntu, replace trusty by the adequate name, for instance *raring* for Ubuntu 13.04) # Click on that link to install Nuxeo: {html}[apt://nuxeo](apt://nuxeo){html}. # Follow the instructions displayed.
+{{!-- unmigrated-wiki-markup: {multi-excerpt:name=apt-repo-install-UI} {note} This requires X11. {note} # Edit the "Software sources": using the Unity Dash, running "\{{gksudo software-properties-gtk}}", or browsing the "\{{System/Administration/Software Sources}}" Gnome 2 menu. # Download [the Nuxeo key|http://apt.nuxeo.org/nuxeo.key] and import it in the "Authentication" tab. # Add the Nuxeo APT repository: on the "Other Software" tab, add "\{{deb http://apt.nuxeo.org/ trusty releases}}" to the sources. (if you're using another version of Ubuntu, replace trusty by the adequate name, for instance *raring* for Ubuntu 13.04) # Click on that link to install Nuxeo: {html}[apt://nuxeo](apt://nuxeo){html}. # Follow the instructions displayed.
 If it's your first install, you can configure: #* the bind address, #* the port, #* the database (a preconfigured PostgreSQL database is suggested by default).
 The platform is installed as a service.
 It is automatically started and set to automatically start at boot. # Open a browser and type the URL [http://localhost:8080/nuxeo/].
 The [startup wizard|Setup#Setup-wizard] is displayed so you can setup your Nuxeo platform and select the module you want to install.{multi-excerpt} --}}

 &nbsp;